MARKETProtocol/docs/source/includes/_smartcontracts.md

 handles the accounting with the associated resulting fills (either open a new position, or perhaps, closing out an existing open position).

-A `taker` isn't required to fill the entire `maker` order and specifies the `qty` they are willing to transact.
+A `taker` is not required to fill the entire `maker` order and specifies the `qty` they are willing to transact.
 The price however is static as set and signed by the `maker`.

 ## Market Contract Registry